A private guided tour of the Palace of Versailles. The Hall of Mirrors. Photo © Art Journey Paris.

 King Louis XIV succeeded at taming the nobility but in bequeathing a costly Versailles and absolute power to his successors Louis XV and Louis XVI, he also set in motion the French Revolution.

-The hameau de la Reine Marie Antoinette is one of the highlights of a visit of Versailles palace.
+Queen Marie Antoinette's Hamlet is one of the highlights of a visit of Versailles palace.
 Strolling down gardens, admiring fountains, small palaces and a Queen's domain, a day at Versailles would bring lasting memories.

 Our private tour of Versailles castle comes with a timed reservation for the castle.

-The Petit Trianon, part of Marie Antoinette's domain.
+The Petit Trianon, part of Marie Antoinette's domain, inside the immense estate of Versailles.
 Photo © Art Journey Paris.

 - In the palace, the King's State Apartments, the Hall of Mirrors, the King's bedroom, the Queen's State Apartments.